 Once kids are agile enough to do it they usually like to climb in themselves…writing this I am hearing “I do it MY SELF!” as my youngest will shriek if I try to lift her in.
 Hoisting a heavy child up and into a seat can be challenging, but let them learn to scamper up and you’ll save your back (but yes, quite possibly try your patience).
 Once a child has excellent head control their seat, if it allows it, can be installed at a more upright angle.
 This means more room for driver and front passenger, and most older kids prefer a more upright angle.
 This is another factor to consider when shopping, and generally if you can fit an infant seat in your vehicle (that does require a very reclined angle to protect that newborn airway) you can fit a larger infant/child seat installed more upright.

 Most children do go through a phase of complaining in the car seat, and don’t be tricked into thinking that forward facing them will solve the problem entirely.
 The novelty of it may distract them for a while, but often it’s a phase of independence, and not liking being restrained at all in any orientation.
 It is a critical safety decision to keep them rear facing despite their protests and it’s not their decision to make — don’t mistake comfort for safety.
 Parents make other safety choices for their kids all the time, despite their protests: No, you may not play with the sharp knife.
 No, you may not eat the whole bottle of vitamins.
 No, you may not run out into the street just because it looks fun.
 Sorry kid, not your decision.
-Try some new music, a car-seat-only soft toy, or even a soft, lightweight mirror so you can see each other.
-Do be aware that a mirror is a potential projectile in a crash, and your child’s face may impact it upon rebound in a crash, but it’s less of a safety risk than forward facing at a young age.
+Try some new music, a car-seat-only soft toy, or something else that your child will respond positively to.

 Take home message: Rear face for as long as you can.
-Shop carefully for an infant/child seat that will take you to your rear facing goals, and plan ahead so you can watch for a sale (we announce them every Friday on our Facebook page).
+Shop carefully for a convertible seat that will take you to your rear facing goals, and plan ahead so you can watch for a sale (we announce them every Friday on our Facebook page).
 Read your car seat and vehicle manuals carefully.
 Need some install help?
 Check out our YouTube videos for some guidance, and after all of that it doesn’t hurt to meet with a tech for a check even if you think everything is perfect.
 (Not on Vancouver Island?
 Chances are we know of a tech near you, so ask on our Facebook page and we’ll connect you with someone, or look here for CPSAC techs across Canada).